-Our Division is staffed by 8 (full or part time) fellowship trained Abdominal/Body Imagers and 2 Fluoroscopy/Pediatric specialists.
-In addition to all routine and emergency cross sectional (ultrasound, CT and MRI) abdominal imaging, the Division performs/interprets all GI/GU fluoroscopy procedures.
-Along with daily clinical work, the Division participates in multiple weekly/biweekly multidisciplinary conferences (e.g. GI Tumor, GU Tumor, Hepatobiliary, Hepatoma).
+Our Division is staffed by 8 (full or part time) fellowship trained Abdominal/Body Imagers and 1 Fluoroscopy specialist.
+The Division performs/interprets all routine and emergency cross sectional (ultrasound, CT and MRI) abdominal imaging, and all GI/GU fluoroscopy procedures as well.
+Along with daily clinical work, the Division participates in multiple weekly/biweekly/monthly multidisciplinary conferences (e.g. GI Tumor, GU Tumor, Gyn Tumor, Hepatobiliary, Pancreas).

-Our Division participates in the Gastrointestinal, Genitourinary and Ultrasound core lecture series, provides 3 monthly scheduled didactic case conferences and will be implementing a daily Divisional case conference for Residents rotating on our 3 subdivisions (Fluoroscopy, Ultrasound and Abdominal CT/MR).
-A new formal orientation/evaluation process will be implemented to aid Residents as they rotate on our services.
+Our Division participates in the Gastrointestinal, Genitourinary and Ultrasound core lecture series, provides 3 monthly scheduled didactic case conferences and a daily Divisional case conference for Residents rotating on our 3 subdivisions (Fluoroscopy, Ultrasound and Abdominal CT/MR).
+A new formal orientation/evaluation process aids Residents as they rotate on our services.
 Our Fellowship program trains 1-2 motivated individuals per year in more advanced imaging interpretation/techniques and provides opportunities for research in Abdominal Imaging.
-3rd and 4th year Medical Students can rotate through our Division under the direction of Dr. James Davidson.
+3rd and 4th year Medical Students can rotate through our Division.

 Division members are actively involved in multiple research projects, publishing peer reviewed articles and abstracts, book chapters and presenting at national and international meetings.
-A partial list of ongoing projects includes: MRI Guided Interstitial Laser Ablation of Prostate Cancer, Exploring Perinatal Outcomes Among Children (EPOCH) and Development and Testing of a Volumetric Color Doppler Vascular Index to Predict the Performance of Radiofrequency Ablation Devices in Liver Tumors.
+A partial list of ongoing projects includes: A Prospective, Multicenter Comparison of Multiphase Contrast-Enhanced CT and Multiphase Contrast-Enhanced MRI for Diagnosis of Hepatocellular Carcinoma for Liver Transplant Allocation, MRI Guided Interstitial Laser Ablation of Prostate Cancer, Exploring Perinatal Outcomes Among Children (EPOCH) and Development and Testing of a Volumetric Color Doppler Vascular Index to Predict the Performance of Radiofrequency Ablation Devices in Liver Tumors.